USA Today Sports: Magazine history

-The publication was renamed USA Today Sports Weekly on September 4, 2002, preceding the official start of the 2002 National Football League season, when it began to incorporate stories and statistics about the NFL.
+The publication was renamed USA Today Sports Weekly on September 4, 2002, preceding the official start of the 2002 NFL season, when it began to incorporate stories and statistics about the NFL.
 The editorial operations of Sports Weekly originally operated autonomously from those managed by the sports department of USA Today, before being integrated with its parent newspaper's sports unit in late 2005.

 Sports Weekly added coverage and interviews from the NASCAR circuit beginning with the February 15, 2006 issue.
 However this lasted only for the auto racing organization's 2006 racing season, with Gannett announcing it was dropping weekly coverage of NASCAR from Sports Weekly after one season after the November 22, 2006 issue of the publication; although it would continue to issue three special editions dedicated to NASCAR on an annual basis.
 For the 2007 professional and collegiate baseball season, USA Today Sports Weekly announced that it would incorporate more comprehensive baseball coverage, along with the return of college baseball features; beginning with the August 8 issue that year, the magazine also added weekly coverage of the NCAA college football season.

+For The Win

+USA Today Sports launched For The Win (FTW), a platform hosting user-generated viral sports content blending original and aggregated material with eye-catching headlines in 2013.
+Jamie Mottram was its founding editor.
+The site was inspired by BuzzFeed and Upworthy.
+It produces shareable, mobile-friendly posts about trending sports topics which led to rapid growth in unique visitors and social media engagement with a heavy focus on sponsored content.